If you are looking for a complete guide on how to make serious passive income, you are in the right place.

-Don't have any money to get started?
-No problem, we've got an entire section devoted to “no money” strategies.
+Don’t have any money to get started?
+No problem, we’ve got an entire section devoted to “no money” strategies.
 Are you a complete beginner and want something that is simple to implement?
-We've got you covered.
-Are you are seasoned pro looking for more complex or unconventional strategies?
-That's actually my specialty – I think you'll discover some hidden gems later on in the article that are perfect for you.
+We’ve got you covered.
+Are you a seasoned pro looking for more complex or unconventional strategies?
+That’s actually my specialty – I think you’ll discover some hidden gems later on in the article that are perfect for you.

 Here’s a preview of what we’ll cover.
 If you want to jump straight ahead to any of the topics, just click on the desired hyperlink.

 - Passive Income Strategies for Beginners

 - How to Make Passive Income With No Money

 - How to Make Passive Income with Minimal Effort

 - How to Make Passive Income That Generates High Returns (20% or more)

 - How to Make Passive Income with Alternative Assets

 - How to Make Passive Income with the Stock Market